MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 • Confusing the upper band with the middle line

-• Code comments and actual buffer numbers do not match
+• Code comments do not match the actual buffer number

-This kind of mistake is troublesome because it is hard to notice visually.
+This type of mistake is troublesome because it is hard to notice visually.

-During debugging, print all three retrieved values to the log and confirm that their order is correct.
+During debugging, it is safer to output all three retrieved values to the log and confirm that their order is correct.

 Print("Upper=", upper[0], " Middle=", middle[0], " Lower=", lower[0]);